yobleck/global_path_autocomplete/README.md

   - doesn't work if file path starts at the beginning of the line

 ## Speed:
-`/usr/bin/` with 5000 files in it takes ~30 ms to run
+`/usr/bin/` with 5000 files in it takes ~30 ms to run on a ryzen 5950x